 Section 4: How Long we Retain Your Data

-To the end of this section, you can add the date that you chose when you edited the Google Analytics settings last week. (see this tutorial) And you’ll want to ask your contact form plugin how long they keep data for on your site.
-Something like this will do nicely:
+To the end of this section, you can add the date that you chose when you edited the Google Analytics settings (see this tutorial).

 Section 5: What Rights You Have Section